tonebase/tonebase-interviews-fs-fe/README.md

 ### 1. What made you interested in/choose React as a framework?
 Was it a choice you made?
 Regardless, what is the one thing you enjoy most about it compared to other frameworks you've used and what is one thing you dislike about it?

+### 2. Why do the component names in JSX start with capital letters?

-### 2. What are the main types of components you can render in React?
+### 3. What are the main types of components you can render in React?
 When do you choose one over the other?

-### 3. Tell me about componentWillMount and the issues with it?

 ### 4. How much experience do you have with testing frameworks?
 While our testing is light at the moment (read: nonexistent) this is something we'd like to move to in the future so this is a 'nice-to-know' for us!